Darthfreezen1/Homepage/README.md

 4. Run the script, it should download a png of the current +3 days of weather *Optionally, set the script to run at startup.
 Im on i3 currently so I can just add an exec line to the config*

+*NOTE: This doesnt look as good as the Darksky method, but is more functional for less effort :p*

 ## TODO
 1. Make it even easier to change weather methods
 2. Make it even easier to change colors